Silhouettes of six people standing near the ocean at sunset with the sun shining through one person's torso.

 We Are More Than just an online shop

 Anyways, very quickly we realised we were meant for each other, when you know, you know, right?
-And that led to us discussing life goals and such like and pretty quickly, we both realised we were looking to make a difference in this world, and with so many overlapping interests, one thing led to another and before we knew it we had a plan!
+And that led to us discussing life goals and such like and pretty quickly, we realised we were looking to make a difference in this world, and with so many overlapping interests, one thing led to another and before we knew it we had a plan!

-Thus, KindRoots was born, and we are now turning something we love doing (foraging!), into an income stream to make our vision a reality, whilst also promoting the ethos we ascribe to.
-And The Collective has been growing ever since, we’ve developed a network of supporters, and everyone has been helping out where they can.
+‘The Collective’ has been growing ever since, we’ve developed a network of supporters, and everyone has been helping out where they can.
 It’s been amazing to have so many people get behind our vision, as well as some incredible feedback from our customers, so we can’t help but feel we must be on the right path!

 So what exactly is our ethos?